 SAML keystore alias: the alias for the key that Metabase should use for signing SAML requests.

 This setting allows you to assign users to Metabase groups based on an attribute of your users in your IdP.
 Please note that this may not correlate to group functionality provided by your IdP — you may need to create a separate attribute on your users to set their Metabase group, like

-First, you will need to create a user attribute that you will use to indicate which Metabase groups the user should be a part of.
-Different IdPs have different ways of handling this, but you will likely need to edit your user profiles.
-For the rest of this example, let’s say that you named your attribute
+First, you will need to create a SAML user attribute that you will use to indicate which Metabase groups the user should be a part of.
+This created user attribute can be a XML string or a list of XML strings.
+Different IdPs have different ways of handling this, but you will likely need to edit your user profiles or find a way to map a user’s groups to a list of Metabase group names.

 Once you’ve gotten everything set up in your SAML provider, there are just a few simple steps on the Metabase side.